silva-nick/docusaurus-portfolio/packages/docusaurus-portfolio-init/README.md

 1.  username: your GitHub username
 1.  template: the template to be used

+Using all options, your command might look like: `npx docusaurus-portfolio-init init my-site porfolio-classic my-github`.

 Finally, start the project by navigating into the new directory and running.

 ```sh